-Sutton Park is a miraculous survival – 2,400 acres of wild country just six miles north of the bustling heart of the UK’s Second City – and spring is a lovely time to explore it.
+Sutton Park is a miraculous survival – 2,400 acres of wild country just six miles north of the bustling heart of Birmingham – and spring is a lovely time to explore it.

 Sutton Park, in the town of Sutton Coldfield, is one of the largest urban parks in Europe, and is designated as a national nature reserve.
 This former hunting forest was granted to the town in perpetuity by Henry VIII in 1528 through his friend and confidant Bishop John Vesey of Sutton Coldfield.
 Today, it serves as a vital lung and breathing space for the citizens of the town and the neighbouring conurbations of Birmingham and the West Midlands.